Last Shout - Posted by: tsbaron - Mar. 27, 2011, 01:18:56 AM

 Details

-Well, where to begin...
-This project has had so many setbacks, but finally, persistence paid off.
-It was originally started off by Akimaru, my good pal, but I later took over as he could no longer continue it.
-Let's see, I purchased an original Ys IV disc from www.tzd.com back in '94 I believe it was and I always kept the experience with me.
-I always lamented I couldn't enjoy it in English, but that all changed with the romhacking position I was now in post 2001.
-Never in my wildest dreams did I imagine I'd one day help bring it to the US shores.
-Sure, by today's standards, it's an average action RPG, but it really was a gem of series back then which is probably harder for today's gamers to appreciate.
-I still remember finally managing to beat it thanks to Deuce's FAQ, a man who'd one day turn out to actually help translate for the project.
-Anyway, I doubt I could ever fully convey in words all the tribulations and joy that I experienced in undertaking this project.
-Sad I didn't keep a more tidy log of things to provide a better history, but I added a lot to the ReadMe for now.
+Never in my wildest dreams did I imagine I'd one day help bring it to the US shores, it was inconceivable!
+Sure, by today's standards, it's an average Action-RPG, but it really was a gem of a series back then which is likely harder for today's gamers to appreciate.
+I still remember finally managing to beat it years later, having gotten stuck due to the language barrier, and it was actully thanks to a guide by B.J.DeuceBag (Jeff Nussbaum) on GameFAQs, an absolutely DISGUSTING, vile, lying, callous, cyber-criminal cheat who'd one day wind up helping to translate for the project...
+A series of unfortunate coincidences as it all turned out in the end...
+Anyway, I doubt I could ever fully convey in words all the tribulations and joy that I experienced in undertaking this project...
+Sadly, I didn't keep a more tidy log of things to provide a better history, but I added a lot to the ReadMe for now.

 Screen shots